 Transfers can also be performed using send and accept action usages.
 In this case, the source and target of the transfer do not have to be explicitly connected with a flow.
-Instead, the source of the transfer is specified using a send action usage contained in some source part or action, while the target is given by an accept action usage in some destination part or action (which may be the same as or different than the source).
+Instead, the source of the transfer is specified using a send action usage contained in some some source part or action, while the target is given by an accept action usage in some destination part or action (which may be the same as or different than the source).
 A send action usage includes an expression that is evaluated to provide the values to be transferred, and it specifies the destination to which those values are to be sent (possibly delegated through a port and across one or more interfaces - see also 7.12 and 7.14 on interfaces between ports).
 An accept action usage specifies the type of values that can be received by the action.
-When a send action performed in the source is matched with a compatible accept action performed in the destination can be completed.
+When a send action performed in the source is matched with a compatible accept action performed in the destination, then the transfer of values from the origin to the destination can be completed.